BSO

 A Backward Glance

 John was the best of the three brothers, and the least liberal.
 His taxcut policies, which brought the nation out of a recession in the 1960's, was copied successfully by Ronald Reagan to bring the country out of a recession in the 1980's.
 President Obama might be wise to notice that pattern.
 John Kenendy was also willing to bring the world to the brink of nuclear war to thwart the socialist regime in Cuba.
-Robert was less the cold warrior and fiscal hawk his older brother was, but had passion and idealism to a degree that is rare in politics and that may have made him as good a president as John - but we never got the chance to find out.
+Robert was less the cold warrior and fiscal hawk his older brother was, but had passion and idealism to a degree that is rare in politics and that may have made him as good a president as John - but sadly we never got the chance to find out.

-Air America and Camelot snuffed out in the same week!
 So maybe the work does not go on, the cause does not endure, the hope does not live and the dream really can die.

 Or maybe we're just in the process of redefining that dream in a way that's appropriate to this new revolutionary age.
-So as we head into the future with new leadership and new ideas based on the libertarian principles now suited to our times, it's okay if we pause for a moment to look back at Camelot one last time, perhaps even with a tear of nostalgia in our eye.
+So as we head into the future with new leadership and new ideas based on the libertarian principles now most suited to our times, it's okay if we pause for a moment to look back at Camelot one last time, perhaps even with a tear of nostalgia in our eye.

 Undressed for Success